 Nepali currency is called Nepal Rupee and indicated as NRS or simply Rs.
 Nepalese Rupees exist in denominations of Rs 1, 2, 5, 10, 20, 50, 100, 500 and 1000.
-Coins are found in denominations of 5, 10, 25, 50 paisa and Rs 1.
-One rupee equals 100 paisa.
-Indian currency is also in circulation of Nepal except the large bills of 500, 1000 and 2000.
+There are coins found in denominations of 5, 10, 25, 50 paise and Rs 1 and 2.
+One rupee equals 100 paise.
+Indian currency is also in circulation of Nepal except for the large bills of 500, 1000, and 2000.

 You can exchange your money in banks or authorized money changers in the town.
-All tourist class hotels also offer money changing service but the rates are not as good as in banks.
-Please, do not forget to ask for receipt of exchange.
-Nepal has modern banking facilities and some of the International Banks have their own branches in Kathmandu.
+All tourist class hotels also offer money changing service, but the rates are not as reasonable as in banks.
+Please, do not forget to ask for the receipt of an exchange.
+Nepal has modern banking facilities, and some of the International Banks have their branches in Kathmandu.

-Almost all foreign currencies along with credit cards such as Visa and Master Card, etc. are accepted in Nepal at major hotels, shops and restaurants.
-American Express cards are not so popular though.
+Almost all foreign currencies along with credit cards such as Visa and Master Card, etc. are accepted in Nepal at major hotels, shops, and restaurants.
+American Express cards are not so popular, though.
 Check your credit card expiration dates if you are leaving for an extended journey.

-All major commercials banks of Nepal including Standard Charted Bank, Nabil Bank etc. are offering ATM service in it's different branches in major cities of the country.
+All major commercials banks of Nepal, including Standard Charted Bank, Nabil Bank, etc. are offering ATM service in its different branches in major cities of the country.
 You can get cash advances on both Visa and Master card.
 These ATMs are accessible 24 hours a day.